ada-lyn/ada-lyn.github.io/index.md

 </p>

 We see that there is no significant difference of the ratings between countries.
 Our boxplots show that there is indeed a difference in the median, but the intervals are too large to confidently conclude anything.
-In france, germany and japan, there are products with lower average grades, but there does not seem to be a consistent bias present.
+In France, Germany and Japan, there are products with lower average grades, but there does not seem to be a consistent bias present.
 We will therefore ignore this bias for the rest of our analysis.

 #### Herding Behavior

-One of the bias that might  effect the ratings is what is called the Herding Behavior.
+One of the bias that might affect the ratings is what is called the Herding Behavior.
 Basically, for the same product, depending on the first review given to it, other reviews will vary.
 If the first review is very positive, other reviewers might have a tendency to also put a higher grade.
 The same is true for a first negative rating.
 If we want to make some analysis and give some hypotheses about this, we will need enough data, i.e. enough common products with a non negligable rating difference between the two countries.
 We have 29507 common reviews between the US and UK, which is not that much compared to the size of previous data, but we think it is still enough to see if this effect is indeed real.

 *Approach*

-We will create a scatter plot, with on the x axis the first vote, on the y axis the average of the resulting votes.
+We will create a scatter plot, with on the x axis the difference between the first rating in both markets, and on the y axis the difference in average of all ratings.
 We exclude the first vote for the average calculation since it could affect the average.
 For example if it was significantly lower, and there would not be many votes, it could pull the average down.
 We will also only include products with at least 5 reviews, since we want to exlude any potential randomness due to such a low amount of reviews.

 If there was no herding behaviour effect, we would expect a uniform cloud centered at [c_avg,c_avg], where c_avg is the average country difference.
 Since we did not observe any signifcant bias in the last section, we expect this value to be roughly 0.
 If herding behaviour is present, we still expect a point cloud centered at [c_avg,c_avg], but there will be a positive correlation between the first rating and the average rating.